DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 {
   created_at: 2000-01-01T00:00:00Z,
-  doc_id: some sort of hash value
+  _id: some sort of hash value
 }
 ```